tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

     - socially.js     (delete)

 Now we can start building our app.

-Create a directory called `client`.
-It is important that the name is `client`, because Meteor will run files inside this directory only on the client.
-More about that in step 7.

 Create a new `index.html` file in the client folder, and place this code inside.
 Then run the app again.